Lake Chapala: Geographic features

+It is a shallow lake, with a mean depth of 7 m and a maximum of 10.5 m.
+The age of Lake Chapala, which is located in one of the youngest geological areas of the American continent, has been established by means of carbon-14 dating of wood samples encountered in the sediments.
+These specimens indicate an age of 38,000 years, establishing the lake as occurring in late Pleistocene time, a geological epoch that spanned 1,000,000 to 25,000 years ago.

-It is fed by the Río Lerma, Río Zula, Río Huaracha, and Río Duero rivers, and drained by the Rio Grande de Santiago.
-The water then would normally flow northwest into the Pacific Ocean.
-No water has flowed out of the lake in over 30 years due to a fall in the supply of incoming water from the Lerma River.
+It is fed by the Río Lerma, Río Zula, Río Huaracha, and Río Duero rivers and was formerly drained by the Rio Grande de Santiago.
+The water then would normally flow northwest into the Pacific Ocean; however, no water has flowed out of the lake in over 30 years due to a fall in the supply of incoming water from the Lerma River.

 Islands

 The lake contains three small islands: Isla de los Alacranes (most visible from the town of Chapala), Isla Mezcala (the largest island, featuring an old Spanish fort and an old Mexican prison), and a third very small island next to Isla Mezcala called La Isla Menor.

 Mountains

 There are many mountains and sierras that surround Lake Chapala: Cerro Viejo-Chupinaya-Los Sabinos (Sierra San Juan Cosalá), Cerro San Miguel-Chiquihuitillo, Cerro San Bartolo-Los Ocotes, Cerro Gomeño, Cerro de García-Del Picacho-El Gachupín (Sierra del Tigre).